PTFE

 • APPLICATIONS

-Catheter Construction – PTFE Sub-Lite-Wall™ is used for lining the inside diameter’s of catheters to allow easier access through a tortuous pathway in the body.
-In this application, PTFE is chemically etched to enable better bondability to its overlying jacketing material during construction.
-PTFE can be manufactured in a variety of multi-lumen configurations to allow additional passages within a medical device through which to pass wire guides, irrigation, steering cables, and more.
-Our PTFE Sub-Lite-Wall™ Heat Shrink improves the lubricity of wire guides used in endoscopy.
-We can also supply this heat shrink over customer-supplied wires.
+Catheter Construction – PTFE Sub-Lite-Wall™ and PTFE Sub-Lite-Wall™ StreamLiner™ Series are used for lining the inside diameters of catheters to allow easier access through tortuous pathways in the body.
+In this application, PTFE is chemically etched to enable better bondability to the catheter’s overlying jacketing material during construction.
+PTFE can also be manufactured in a variety of multi-lumen configurations to allow additional passages within a medical device through which to pass wire guides, irrigation, steering cables, and more.

-Critical Fluid Transfer – The chemical resistance, mechanical integrity, and high maximum temperature resistance of PTFE make it ideal for critical fluid transfer tubing.
+Critical Fluid Transfer – PTFE’s chemical resistance, mechanical integrity, and high temperature resistance make it ideal for critical fluid transfer tubing.
 This material can handle a wide range of acids, bases, and solvents.
-PTFE is inherently pure making it an excellent material choice for pharmaceutical applications that require a high degree of purity.
+PTFE is inherently pure, making it an excellent material choice for pharmaceutical applications requiring high purity.

-Dry Lubrication – The highly lubricious nature of PTFE provides dry lubrication solutions for a variety of applications including fuel hoses and other fluid tubing lines.
-PTFE’s smooth surface facilitates feeding of wires and other components through PTFE convoluted or other tubing.
+Dry Lubrication – The highly lubricious nature of PTFE provides dry lubrication solutions for a variety of applications, including fuel hoses and other fluid tubing lines.
+PTFE’s smooth surface facilitates the feeding of wires and other components through PTFE convoluted or other tubing.

 Lubricious Wire Coating – Extruded over wire (usually as a spline), PTFE provides a super-smooth surface to ease feeding wires through confined spaces.

-Wire Splicing – In heat shrinkable form, PTFE provides great electrical insulation and chemical resistance; these attributes serve it well as a splicing aid whether for designed purposes or repairs made in the field.
+Wire Splicing – In heat shrinkable form, PTFE provides excellent electrical insulation and chemical resistance; these attributes serve it well as a splicing aid, whether for designed purposes or repairs made in the field.

-Wire Harness – PTFE’s excellent dielectric properties make this an ideal material for covering, protecting, and insulating wire harnesses and other bundled electrical cables.
-PTFE wire harness applications are particularly widespread in the automotive and aerospace industries not only for PTFE’s insulation and protection attributes but also for its temperature resistance.
+Wire Harness – PTFE’s excellent dielectric properties and temperature resistance make this an ideal material for covering, protecting, and insulating wire harnesses and other bundled electrical cables.

-3-D Printing – In this application, PTFE is utilized in a tube form because its lubricity guides filaments to the die head to make parts or to transport liquids.
-The finished material is chemically inert and can have color added for identification.
+3-D Printing – Utilized in a tube form, PTFE’s inherent lubricity is useful for guiding filaments to the die head to make parts or to transport liquids.

 • PRODUCTS

 Custom Profiles – At Zeus, we excel in the production of tight-tolerance custom profiles.
-From standard products such as guide rail covers to ultra-precise extruded profiles for minimally invasive surgical devices, we have developed the technology to bring unique extruded profiles from concept to reality.
-Our other custom profiles include engineered surface tubing, splines, and Snaptube™ Cable Wrap.
+From standard products, such as guide rail covers, to ultra-precise extruded profiles for minimally invasive surgical devices, we have developed the technology to bring unique extruded profiles from concept to reality.

-Extruded Tubing – PTFE’s broad working temperature, chemical resistance, and mechanical properties have led to this material having a high presence in diverse areas from automotive, aerospace, medical, chemical, and general industrial settings.
-PTFE maintains its mechanical properties across its operating temperature range.
-We are experts in extruding this thermoplastic and provide PTFE tubing in multiple forms to meet almost any industry niche.
+Tubing – PTFE’s broad working temperature, chemical resistance, and mechanical properties have led to this material having a high presence in diverse applications spanning automotive, aerospace, medical, chemical, and general industrial settings.

-Fillers – Our popular PTFE is available with a number of fillers to help your further tailor your product for your specific application.
-Bismuth and barium can be added to produce radio-opaque tubing that can be illuminated during medical procedures like fluoroscopy.
+Fillers – PTFE is available with several fillers to help you further tailor your product for your specific application.
+Bismuth and barium, for instance, can be added to produce radio-opaque tubing that can be illuminated during medical procedures like fluoroscopy.
 Glass filler added to PTFE imparts additional abrasion resistance; carbon alters the resin’s electrical properties; and pigments are available for color specifications.
 Additional fillers are available by request.

-Monofilament – The highly smooth and non-stick surface of PTFE monofilament makes this item a popular choice to support the inside diameter of catheters during the construction process.
-Additionally, our PTFE beading and monofilament meets ASTM D 3295 guidelines.
+Monofilament – The highly smooth and non-stick surface of PTFE monofilament makes this item a popular choice for supporting the inside diameter of catheters during construction.

 • KEY PROPERTIES

-Broad Working Temperature Range – PTFE can easily operate in temperatures from -328 °F (‑200 °C) to 500 °F (260 °C) giving it extremely broad application potential.
+Broad Working Temperature Range – PTFE can operate in temperatures ranging from cryogenic up to 500 °F (260 °C), giving it extremely broad application potential.

-Chemical Resistant – Our PTFE is nearly inert and is unreactive to almost all commonly encountered chemicals whether acids, bases, or hydrocarbons.
+Chemical Resistant – PTFE is unreactive to almost all commonly encountered chemicals, whether acids, bases, or hydrocarbons.

-Excellent Dielectric Properties – The exceptional dielectric properties of PTFE means that this material provides insulating properties in addition to the other beneficial traits for which PTFE is known.
+Excellent Dielectric Properties – The exceptional dielectric properties of PTFE mean that this material provides insulating properties in addition to the other beneficial traits for which PTFE is known.

-Flame Resistant – PTFE is highly indisposed to burning and can be used in high heat applications.
+Flame Resistant – PTFE is highly resistant to burning and can be used in high-heat applications.
 PTFE is UL 94 V-0 certified.
 Likewise, this material has a limiting oxygen index of >95.

-Low Coefficient of Friction – PTFE has the lowest coefficient of friction of any polymer resin; this trait makes PTFE especially effective where lubricity and smoothness of surface are a necessity.
+Low Coefficient of Friction – PTFE has the lowest coefficient of friction of any polymer resin; this trait makes PTFE especially effective where lubricity and surface smoothness are necessary.

-Mechanical Resistance – This material’s strength and toughness enable it to stand up to high levels of mechanical stress in the most extreme environments.
+Mechanical Resistance – This material’s strength and toughness enable it to withstand high levels of mechanical stress in the most extreme environments.

-Ultra-tight Tolerances – At Zeus, our 50 years of experience in polymer extrusion have given us the expertise to produce a range of extruded products with ultra-fine tolerances and ultra-precise custom profiles and sizes.
+Ultra-tight Tolerances – At Zeus, our decades of experience have given us the expertise to produce a range of products with ultra-fine tolerances and ultra-precise custom profiles and sizes.

 Contact Us